ialvs/clothes-api/README.md

 ## Licença

-Esse projeto está sob a licença MIT.
+Esse projeto está sob a licença GNU GPLv3 .